PARIS 1 IN A NUTSHELL

 Walk, bike or cruise along the Seine at night – just magical

-Check our proposals (by arrondissement) on Yummy Paris.
+Check our proposals of best places to eat in Paris (by Paris arrondissement) on Yummy Paris.
 This is a living page which we are continuously “feeding” with our Parisian friends’ suggestions so we recommend you to come back from time to time to check the newest additions.

-On Where to Sleep section we always try to give 3 top options in each price brackets.
+On Where to Stay in Paris 1 section we always try to give 3 top options of best hotels in Paris in each price brackets.
 However in this “royal area” in the heart of Paris it is really difficult to find quality budget hotels (-100€ /night).
-These are our proposals for the 1st Arrondissement.
-You can check all the hotel options for the 1st Arrondissement here
+These are our proposals for the 1st arrondissement.
+You can check all the hotel options for the 1st arrondissement here

 Ranked among the most luxurious hotels in the world and recently renovated, Ritz is all about location, (Place Vendôme), history and glamour.
 Featured in many notable works of fiction, the Ritz hosted people like Chanel, Hemingway and Princess Diana of Wales.